Can I Sue My Employer for Damaging My Reputation?

 Let's now turn to the employment context.
 Under defamation law, an employer is liable for the reputational harm caused to an employee if they publish false, unprivileged statements about them.

 As suggested above, most states recognize a qualified privilege for employers to talk about employees and former employees to prospective employers, other employees, and the authorities.
-However, the employer loses that privilege if:
+The employer loses that privilege if:

-- They know or should know that there is no legitimate interest in the recipient receiving the false statement (what constitutes a “legitimate interest" depends on where you are).
+• They know or should know that there is no legitimate interest in the recipient receiving the false statement (what makes up a "legitimate interest" depends on where you are).

-With that as background, we will turn to two common employment defamation scenarios.
+With that background, we will turn to two common employment defamation scenarios.

 Employment Reference

 The first, and perhaps most common, is the employment reference context.
 Suppose your employer thinks you stole someone's yogurt out of the refrigerator in the company lunchroom.
-Believing you to be dishonest, they fire you.
-No investigation, nothing.
+Believing you are dishonest, the company fires you.
+There was no investigation, nothing.
 You're just fired.

-In fact, you didn't take the yogurt, but decide that you didn't like the job that much anyway.
-So you don't fight it and instead apply for a new position.
+You didn't take the yogurt but decided that you didn't like the job anyway.
+So you don't take legal action and instead apply for a new position.

 Your prospective employer likes your resume and schedules an interview.
 That goes great.
-At the end, the interviewer tells you that they want you for the job, but just to dot the Is and cross the Ts, asks for references.
-You give them the name of your former employer, who tells them that you were fired because you are dishonest.
-You don't get the job.
+At the end, the interviewer tells you they want you for the job, but to dot the Is and cross the Ts, they ask for references.
+You give them the name of your former employer, who tells them they fired you because you are dishonest.
+You don't get a new job.

 Establishing the Elements of an Employment Reference Defamation Claim

 Although it depends on the state, you may have a defamation claim against your former employer.
-You could establish that they made a false statement and that you didn't get the job as a result (harm).
-If the interviewer wasn't willing to testify why you weren't hired, you might be able to rely on defamation per se, given that yogurt theft is a crime and, at the very least, reflects poorly on your business conduct.
+You could establish that it made a false statement and that you didn't get the job as a result (harm).
+If the interviewer wasn't willing to testify why you didn't get the job, you might be able to rely on defamation per se, given that yogurt theft is a crime and, at the very least, reflects poorly on your business conduct.

 Fact vs. Opinion in the Employment Reference Context

 The wrinkle here is fact vs. opinion.
-Your employer would argue that your “dishonesty" was a statement of opinion, not necessarily fact, and that therefore you couldn't sue.
+Your employer would argue that your "dishonesty" was a statement of opinion, not necessarily fact and that you couldn't sue.
 At first blush, that may look right.

-However, it depends on the state.
-Many will allow you to sue for statements that look like opinions on their face if the underlying information they are based on is false.
+But it depends on the state.
+Many will allow you to sue for statements that look like opinions on their faces if they come from false information.

-In our case, their so-called opinion is based on nothing more than the false accusation that you stole the yogurt.
-Whether or not you stole the yogurt is a fact — you either did it, or you didn't.
-So in some places you would be able to sue your former employer for defamation based on the false statement that you are dishonest.
+In our case, the employer's statement relies on nothing more than the false accusation that you stole the yogurt.
+Whether you stole the yogurt is a fact — you either did it or you didn't.
+In some places, you could sue your former employer for defamation based on the false statement that you are dishonest.
 Because your success depends on what your state law is, make sure you check with an experienced employment lawyer in your area.

 Employment Review

-A second employment context in which defamation may come up is in the course of a job review.
+A second context in which defamation may arise is during a job review.
 Suppose a co-worker above you in the food chain sees a review of you that your boss wrote.
-Sticking with the yogurt example, say that the review states that you are dishonest, mistakenly believing that you stole a yogurt.
-Let's also say that you are up for and expecting a promotion from your supervisor and you don't get it.
+Sticking with the yogurt example, say that the review said you are dishonest, mistakenly believing you stole a yogurt.
+Let's also say you are up for and expecting a promotion from your supervisor, and you don't get it.

 Assuming you can show that you didn't get the promotion because of the review — causation is often a challenge in defamation cases — you may be able to sue your boss for workplace defamation.
-Again, the statement is false and even though it's couched as an opinion, it is rooted in false factual information.
-You were harmed by not getting the promotion.
+Again, the statement is false, even though it's couched as an opinion.
+It caused you harm because you did not get the promotion.
 So you may have a defamation case.

 Consult a Lawyer About Employment Defamation